 You can also go to your portal using the following link, https://www.mycisi.com/CISIPortalWeb/pub/login.aspx?PT=GEN, input your information and access your insurance card.

 All au pairs are covered under a medical insurance policy arranged by Au Pair in America.
 The cost of this policy is covered by the program fees that the host family pays.
-Details of the medical insurance, including the policy number, dollar limits of coverage, and exclusions are available in the Insurance Brochures, which you can download below.
+Details of the medical insurance, including the policy number, dollar limits of coverage, and exclusions are available in the Insurance Brochures.